 “God’s Own Country (2017)” by Francis Lee

-Watched at the Rio International Film Festival, God’s Own Country has instantly became one of my favourites LGBT movies of all times.
+Watched at the Rio International Film Festival, God’s Own Country has instantly become one of my favorites LGBT movies of all times.
 Being the debut film of Francis Lee, the story is a beautiful and touching portrait of a wild boy who is taught how to share love and kindness after an immigrant comes to stay at his farm.
-With incredible scenes of the english countryside and performances, God’s Own Country is a very special and natural intake of love between two men and what they can accomplish together.
+With incredible scenes of the English countryside and performances, God’s Own Country is a very special and natural intake of love between two men and what they can accomplish together.